-an app to track when your food is about to expire and gives you recipe recommendations depending on the food you need to consume.
+KeepFresh is a mobile application that helps reduce food waste by tracking when your food is about to expire and giving you recipe recommendations depending on the food you need to consume.

 user research, sketching, wireframing, prototyping, task management

 2 UX designers, 1 Tech Lead, 1 Marketing Strategist, 6 developers

 If you buy 4 bags of groceries, you might as well just throw 1 bag away because that is how much food waste Canada produces every year.

 58% of food in Canada is wasted every year, equating to ~$17 billion.
 This is a huge amount and we are one of the worst countries in terms of food waste.
 Because of this, our team wanted to find a solution to lessen the amount of food waste created every year.

 Build, design, and conduct research for an iOS app that will allow users to track the food in their homes, see when items are expiring, and find recipes based on their inventory.